Tima-R/AlvandTileCompanyDatabase/README.md

 A MySQL database project for managing operations of the Alvand Tile manufacturing company, including production, personnel, and environmental data.

 ## Overview
-This repository contains the SQL scripts and documentation for a database designed for managing operations of a Tile manufacturing company named Alvand Tile & Ceramic Industries.
-The project encompasses the creation of a MySQL database to store operational details, production capacities, employee management, and environmental impact assessments of different factory locations.
+This repository contains the SQL scripts, documentation, and additional resources for a database designed to manage the operations of Alvand Tile & Ceramic Industries.
+The project, completed two years ago, includes a MySQL database schema for operational details, production capacities, employee management, and environmental impact assessments.
+As of the time of writing, I no longer have access to the actual company data used during the project's development.
+Therefore, the repository includes generalized or anonymized data structures and test data, designed to illustrate the database functionalities without revealing sensitive information.

 ## Getting Started

 ### Prerequisites

-- MySQL Server (Version 5.7 or newer recommended)
+MySQL Server (Version 8.0 or newer recommended): This project was initially developed using MySQL Server 8.0.
+This version introduced significant updates and features that may be necessary for optimal performance and compatibility with the project scripts.
-- MySQL Workbench or any SQL client that supports MySQL
+MySQL Workbench (Version 8.0 or newer recommended): To manage the database schema and execute SQL scripts, MySQL Workbench 8.0 or newer is recommended due to enhancements that support newer SQL standards and improved usability features.

 ### Installation